TylerDoubleu12/Landing-Page-Harbour-Alias-/README.md

 # Installation
 [(Back to top)](#table-of-contents)
+In order to access this project, clone and open the folder LPA.
+From there, open the index.html in order to see the html in the browser.
+You can view both css and javascript from the console or open each text file individually from their respective folders.
+When choosing each section, the nav will highlight green.
 <!-- *You might have noticed the **Back to top** button(if not, please notice, it's right there!).
 This is a good idea because it makes your README **easy to navigate.***

 The first one should be how to install(how to generally use your project or set-up for editing in their machine).